Skip to main content

 • Different PIM solutions

-Product Information Management (PIM) is a technical solution in the form of a system, which must keep the fragmentation of product data throughout the lifecycle and the sales process of a product consistent and centralized.
+Product Information Management (PIM) is a technical solution in the form of a system which must keep the fragmentation of product data throughout the lifecycle and the sales process of a product consistent and centralized.

 That’s a pretty good explanation.
-Rightly so, because Product Information Management – PIM for short – is also a decent system.
-So let’s cut the explanation above and look at the meaning of the different keywords.
+Rightly so, because Product Information Management – PIM for short – is also a decent system, so let’s cut the explanation above and look at the meaning of the different keywords.
 Later in this long read, we delve deeper into the different features of PIM systems.

 What is a PIM System?